Cash Checks While You Catnap

 Before you decide to sell your home, or your car, or your clothes, or anything, consider renting it out.
 Renting your possessions is one of the most common and most lucrative forms of passive income.
 It’s relatively easy to get started, and even easier to maintain.
 There is a certain degree of stress involved but what’s life without a little risk?

 The latest greatest trend in the renting out your shit market, is car-sharing.
-Apps like Turo and Getaround have exploded in popularity as you can make hundreds of dollars (event thousands depending on your car) a month by letting people pay to use your car when you aren’t.
-Owners can set their own rates for vehicle rentals, the length of the rental, mileage limitation, and choose to rent whenever they like.
+Apps like Turo and Getaround have exploded in popularity as you can make hundreds of dollars (even thousands depending on your car) a month by letting people pay to use your car when you aren’t.
+Owners can set their own rates for vehicle rentals, the length of the rental, mileage limitations, and choose to rent whenever they like.
 Some apps require you to be there when keys are handed off, or put your keys in an easily accessible lockbox.
 Other apps require you to install certain GPS hardware into your car if you want to use the app.
 This way people can safely access your car without you being there.
-The GPS hardware installation costs money though whereas just signing up is totally free.
-Depending on the app rental owners make between 60-85% of earning from their car.
+The GPS hardware installation costs money though, whereas signing up is totally free.

 If you’re a bit of a gambler and are looking for more risk, high dividend stocks may be for you.
 High yield dividend stocks are those that have a higher yield than the benchmark average.
 If you consider this option, be sure to read the fine print and calculate your potential earnings.
 Some high dividend stock earnings cap at a certain amount.